kelliesyhh/SUTD-Freshmore-Term3-2DProject/webpage/Readme.md

 - Stay Home Requirement Policy

 Based on these 5 features, we will collect the inputs and run through our model to produce the **predicted number of Covid cases the country will likely have for it to require the policies you have chosen**.
-You can try out different combinations to see how each policy affects the number of predicted covid cases.
+You can tryout different combinations to see how each policy affects the number of predicted covid cases.

 The code will run when user press the predict button.